Alcohol use and safe drinkingBeer consumption; Wine consumption; Hard liquor consumption; Safe drinking; Teen drinking

-Note: You can have symptoms of "being drunk" at blood alcohol levels below the legal definition of being drunk.
-Also, people who drink alcohol frequently may not have symptoms until higher blood alcohol levels are reached.
+You can have symptoms of being drunk at blood alcohol levels below the legal definition of being drunk.
+Also, people who drink alcohol frequently may not have symptoms until a higher blood alcohol level is reached.

 HEALTH RISKS OF ALCOHOL

 - Head, neck, stomach, colon, breast, and other cancers